Quick Info: What is the law on teenage drinking and driving in Florida?

 Despite the fact that Florida has a zero-tolerance policy for underage drinking, an experienced Florida DUI attorney may nonetheless be able to build a solid defense for your child.
 It is important for your teen to be forthcoming about the details surrounding the traffic stop and subsequent arrest.
 The police officer must have had probable cause to pull your child over, meaning the teen must have violated a traffic law such as weaving across the center line, speeding, or running a traffic signal or stop sign.
 If there were insufficient grounds for the original stop, the case may be dismissed entirely.

 If the stop was justified, there must have been probable cause for the police officer to suspect your teen had been drinking.
 If the officer could smell alcohol or saw an open container in the vehicle, the requirement was likely met.
-In other cases the requirement may not have been met.
+In other cases, the requirement may not have been met.
 The arresting officer may have failed to properly Mirandize your child, or there could have been problems associated with the Breathalyzer test, which are notable for the number of inaccuracies.
 The police officer is required to be certified to operate the Breathalyzer test, and the machine is required to be regularly calibrated.
-There are additional issues which can negate the results of a Breathalyzer test, including a medical condition, prescription medications or a disability.
+There are additional issues that can negate the results of a Breathalyzer test, including a medical condition, prescription medications or a disability.

 What Parents Should Know About the Effects of Alcohol on Driving Skills

 A teen whose BAC is 0.02 percent (approximately one drink), will be more relaxed, may exhibit an alteration in mood, and may experience some loss of judgment.
 There may be a decline in visual function, particularly when tracking a moving object.
 There may also be less ability to perform two tasks at the same time.
-At a BAC of 0.05 percent (slightly more than two drinks), your teen could exhibit less ability to focus, impairment of judgment, lower inhibitions, exaggerated behaviors, reduced coordination, more difficulty steering and a reduced ability to track moving objects.
-At a BAC of 0.08 percent—the legal limit for adults—balance, reaction time, vision and speech are all affected.
-Reasoning, self-control and judgment are impaired, and the teen may exhibit difficulty concentrating and in detecting danger.
+At a BAC of 0.05 percent (slightly more than two drinks), your teen could exhibit less ability to focus, impairment of judgment, lower inhibitions, exaggerated behaviors, reduced coordination, more difficulty steering, and a reduced ability to track moving objects.
+At a BAC of 0.08 percent—the legal limit for adults—balance, reaction time, vision, and speech are all affected.
+Reasoning, self-control, and judgment are impaired, and the teen may exhibit difficulty concentrating and in detecting danger.
 The teen may also have an impaired perception of surroundings and may lose the ability to rationally control speed in the vehicle.
 When the BAC of your teen reaches 0.15 percent—twice the legal limit for an adult, and equal to approximately seven to eight drinks—your teen could have slurred speech, deterioration of reaction time and self-control, difficulty steering the vehicle, vastly lowered inhibitions, major loss of balance and coordination, and may even vomit from the alcohol consumption unless a tolerance for alcohol has been built up over time.

 Additional DUI Charges

 Your child may not only have been charged with DUI.
 He or she may also be charged with distributing alcohol to minors if there were underage passengers in the vehicle who were also noticeably intoxicated.
-Your teen could also be charged with minor in possession, child endangerment violations, soliciting alcohol, possession of a false identification, or other moving violations.
+Your teen could also be charged with minor in possession, child endangerment violations, soliciting alcohol, possession of false identification, or other moving violations.

 Alternative DUI Programs for Underage Drivers